 We are exposed to various types of market risk in the normal course of business, including the impact of interest rate changes and foreign currency exchange rate fluctuations.
-Some of our indebtedness bears interest at variable rates, generally linked to market benchmarks such as LIBOR.
+Some of our indebtedness bears interest at variable rates, generally linked to market benchmarks such as the Secured Overnight Financing Rate ("SOFR").
 Any increase in interest rates would increase our finance expenses relating to our variable rate indebtedness and increase the costs of refinancing our existing indebtedness and issuing new debt.
-In addition, in July 2017, the U.K.'s Financial Conduct Authority ("FCA"), which regulates LIBOR, announced its intent to phase out LIBOR by the end of 2021.
-On March 5, 2021, the FCA announced that all LIBOR settings will either cease to be provided by any administrator or no longer be representative: (a) immediately after December 31, 2021, in the case of the one-week and two-month U.S. dollar settings; and (b) immediately after June 30, 2023, in the case of the remaining U.S. dollar settings.
-The United States Federal Reserve has also advised banks to cease entering into new contracts that use USD LIBOR as a reference rate.
-The Alternative Reference Rate Committee, a committee convened by the Federal Reserve that includes major market participants, has identified the Secured Overnight Financing Rate, or SOFR, a new index calculated by short-term repurchase agreements, backed by Treasury securities, as its preferred alternative rate for LIBOR.
-Although SOFR has been endorsed by the Alternative Reference Rates Committee as its preferred replacement for the London Interbank Offered Rate ("LIBOR"), it remains uncertain how markets will respond to SOFR or other alternative reference rates as the transition away from the LIBOR benchmarks is imminent.
-The consequences of these developments cannot be entirely predicted, but could cause potential increases in interest rates on our floating debt rate.
+Previously, our Revolving Credit Agreement bore interest at London Interbank Overnight ("LIBOR") rates.
+The U.K.'s Financial Conduct Authority, which regulated LIBOR, ended publication of the one-week and two-month USD LIBOR tenors on December 31, 2021, and ended publication of the remaining USD LIBOR tenors on June 30, 2023.
+Effective March 9, 2023, we amended our Revolving Credit Agreement to replace the benchmark rate from LIBOR to SOFR.
+Although SOFR has been endorsed by the Alternative Reference Rates Committee, a committee convened by the United States Federal Reserve that includes major market participants, has identified the SOFR, an index calculated by short-term repurchase agreements, backed by Treasury securities, as its preferred alternative rate for LIBOR, it remains uncertain how markets will respond to SOFR or other alternative reference rates following the transition away from the LIBOR benchmarks.
+The consequences of these developments cannot be entirely predicted and could cause potential increases in interest rates on our floating debt rate.
 These uncertainties or their resolution also could negatively impact our funding costs, loan and other asset values, asset-liability management strategies and other aspects of our business and financial results.